 What’s Your IRS Tax Relief Plan: When You Don’t Qualify for IRS Debt Settlement

-• Partial payment installment agreement.
-Applies where a taxpayer cannot afford the payments for the guaranteed or streamlined agreements.
-In this case, the monthly payment is based upon what you can afford, taking into consideration certain necessary living expenses.
+• Partial payment installment agreement – For situations where you cannot afford the payments required under guaranteed or streamlined agreements.
+Payments are based on what you can reasonably pay after accounting for necessary living expenses.

 • All required tax returns must be filed before negotiations can even begin.